 At least 8% of accidents at hotels occur in the bathroom.
 A hotel has a duty to use reasonable care to make the guest bathroom’s safe.

 Glass could shatter and slice your legs or body.
-I have settled shattered glass cases and slip and fall in hotel guest bathroom claims.
+I have settled shattered glass cases.

 Swimming Pool Accidents/Jacuzzi Areas